JShollaj/AWS-Machine-Learning/Practical Data Science on AWS.md

     - Optimizer

     - Beware of high frequency and number of checkpoints (storage).

--
+- Training at Scale:

+  - Data Parallelism & Model Parallelism